Episode 5, 2020: Ibert’s Flute Concerto

 In this episode of ANAM Radio, Cassandra shares with us how she trained “almost like an athlete” to make sure she had the stamina to perform this rather demanding piece with the Tasmania Symphony Orchestra.
 She also shares some insightful anecdotes about the piece’s second movement, written after Ibert’s father passed away.

 Cassandra was one of three finalists to perform in the Grand Final of the 2019 ANAM Concerto Competition with the Tasmanian Symphony Orchestra in Hobart.
-The music you will hear is from her Melbourne performance where she performed the piece with Louisa Breen on piano.

 LISTEN TO THE PODCAST

 IBERT Flute Concerto

 Cassandra Slater (flute 2019)

 Follow us on Soundcloud so you never miss an episode of ANAM Radio

 Subscribe to our YouTube channel to be notified when we upload a video

 Click here to listen to the previous episode, ANAM Radio: Strauss' Sonatina no 1